dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ## 1 - Basic examples of the position property of Object3d

-To start things off, here are a few basic examples of the position property that involves just setting the position of a single mesh object as well as the camera that is used to render at least for starters.
+To start things off, here are a few basic examples of the position property that involves just setting the position of a single mesh object as well as the camera.
 There are a whole lot of ways of doing this, and I will be outlining many of them here.

-As with any threejs example I set up my scene object, camera, and renderer and when doing so I also often add a Grid helper to the scene as well if it is going to just be some simple example such as the ones in this section.
-I then create one or more mesh objects and when doing so I will need a geometry and a material for that.
+As with any threejs example I set up my [scene object](/2018/05/03/threejs-scene/), [camera](/2018/04/06/threejs-camera/), and [renderer](/2018/11/24/threejs-webglrenderer/) and when doing so I also often add a [Grid helper](/2022/02/18/threejs-grid-helper/) to the scene as well to have a better idea of what is going on when I position things around.
+I then create one or more [mesh objects](/2018/05/04/threejs-mesh/) and when doing so I will need a [geometry](/2021/04/22/threejs-buffer-geometry/) and a [mesh material](/2018/04/30/threejs-materials/) for that.
 I will not be getting into all the options with that here of course as I have other posts on geometry and material options.
-So for these basic examples I will be just going with the normal material as well as built in geometry constructors such as the Box and Sphere geometry constructor functions.
+So for these basic examples I will be just going with the normal material as well as built in geometry [constructor functions](/2019/02/27/js-javascript-constructor/) such as the [Box](/2021/04/26/threejs-box-geometry/) and [Sphere geometry](/2021/05/26/threejs-sphere/) constructor functions.

 ### 1.1 - Using the x, y, and z properties of Vector3